-Why is Health Literacy important?
+What is Health Literacy Why is it important?

 Health literacy can be defined as 'the personal characteristics and social resources needed for individuals and communities to access, understand, appraise and use information and services to make decisions about health.'(WHO, 2015)

-How big a problem is health literacy in England?
+How big a problem is health literacy?

 We know that levels of functional health literacy are low in England.
 Health information in current circulation is written at too complex a level for 43% of working age adults (16-65 years); this figure rises to 61% if the health information includes numeracy.
 We do not know how many people are additionally burdened by low interactive and critical health literacy skills but numbers are likely to be even higher.